 This square is a place which bookends the day nicely with intense daylight from sunrise to sunset.
 And it’s during these magical times that you can experience light bouncing off a fountain sculpture by artist Marnix Raedecker.
 Raedecker, a well-documented artist, uses sunlight as an integral, yet ephemeral, agent to allow his work to create sublime and sensations feelings.

-Now with spring in the air (or approaching!!), the reds, golds, limes and shocking pinks of the shrubs and flowers will once again find their way into bloom.
+The summer months will guarantee the reds, golds, limes and shocking pinks of the shrubs and flowers will once again find their way into bloom.